Acquisitions and Dispositions

 The Company completed the following acquisitions and dispositions which contain Level 3 fair value measurements related to the recognition of goodwill and intangibles.

-During the three months ended March 31, 2023 and 2022, the Company refranchised three and nine company-owned transition studios, respectively, and received no proceeds and recorded no gain or loss on disposal of the studio assets.
+During the six months ended June 30, 2023 and 2022, the Company refranchised 34 and 15 company-owned transition studios, respectively, and received no proceeds and recorded a net loss of $148 and $0 on disposal of the studio assets, respectively.
 The Company is actively seeking to refranchise the remaining company-owned transition studios, although it expects to hold a number of transition studios for a limited time while facilitating the transfer of these studios to new or existing franchisees.

 The entire disclosure for a business combination (or series of individually immaterial business combinations) completed during the period, including background, timing, and recognized assets and liabilities.
 The disclosure may include leverage buyout transactions (as applicable).